 Cabin Fever (2002)

 The original Cabin Fever was a divisive film among critics and horror fans; it is certainly by no means a classic genre film.
-Yet Eli Roth’s debut film had some idiosyncratic charms that separated from other films being released at the time.
+Yet Eli Roth’s debut film had some idiosyncratic charms that separated it from other horror films at the time.
 Roth, like Quentin Tarantino and Rob Zombie, has always shown a fondness for the grindhouse cinema of the 1970s, and he infuses Cabin Fever with the same B-film aesthetics.
-Much of what makes Cabin Fever work for some viewers are its idiosyncratic ticks in storytelling and characters.
-The film’s party-loving Deputy Wilson or Dennis, the porch-dwelling, mullet-haired boy who randomly screams “pancakes” before inexplicably performing a series of kung fu moves in slow motion are the kinds of seemingly random bits that make watching the experience of watching Cabin Fever feel different.
-You may love or hate these quirks in film-making, but you can’t accuse Roth of being boring or nondescript.
+Much of what makes Cabin Fever work is its idiosyncratic ticks in storytelling and characters.
+The film’s party-loving Deputy Wilson or Dennis, the mullet-haired boy who randomly screams “pancakes” before inexplicably performing kung fu moves in slow motion are the seemingly random bits that make watching Cabin Fever memorable.
+You may love or hate these quirks, but you can’t accuse Roth of being boring or generic.

 Cabin Fever (2016)